-I’m telling you folks, there are no words or pictures to describe this drive.
-You NEED to do it (It’s in Utah, a few hours from Las Vegas) and you will understand and if you have already done it, tell me about it below!
-Here is another one:
+You need to do it (It’s in Utah, a few hours from Las Vegas) and you will understand and if you have already done it, tell me about it below!

 I can’t tell you how many times I almost crashed when I first got there with my friend, because it was so beautiful, quiet, and we felt engulfed by the mountains that were there.

 It offers a number of beautiful areas to pass by, the most important being Blue Ridge Parkway, which as I’ve said before in earlier recommendations of it, basically takes you through the heart of all of the Blue Ridge Mountains which you can see a sample of to the right:

 Unlike Zion’s roads which take less than an hour to cross, the ones here stretch for 100’s of miles and can take you days to finish and that’s considering you don’t stop over and over again to see the amazing sights and hike the many trails there.

-Very few areas compare to what I’m about to share with you and that is the drive along the California Coast (Route 1).
-There are 3 particular parts of it that I completed:
+With California, you’re going to have 800+ miles of scenic views/roads and very few areas compare to what I’m about to share with you and that is the drive along the California Coast (Route 1).

 - Big Sur (HIGHLY recommended, it’s just indescribable there).